flashballs/toadsi3/README.md

 # apps that you need

-i3     pacman -S i3
+i3

-feh      pacman -S feh
+feh

-polybar    pacman -s polybar
+polybar

-git          pacman -s git
+git

-kitty          pacman -S kitty
+kitty

 # step 1 git clone the repo